Collection Times

 We accept Discover, Visa, Mastercard & American Express

-All COD payments must be cashier’s check or money order and will be charged an $11 COD fee.
+COD payments are accepted but must be paid via cashier’s check or money order and will be charged an $11 COD fee.

 List , Overrun & Last Call Semen Pricing Schedule